Gallahorn/Ultraviolence/README.md

   If you need support you can join the [Jolly-coop Discord](https://discord.gg/jolly-coop) and get the role for Ultraviolence.

-### If you are updating the list [Read this!](https://github.com/Gallahorn/Ultraviolence/blob/main/Advanced%20features.md#how-to-update-the-list)

-### If you are looking for the advanced section of the readme for how to use overlays [Click here](https://github.com/Gallahorn/Ultraviolence/blob/main/Advanced%20features.md#1-first-find-the-tattoo-you-like-and-check-it-in-mo2)

 ## Quicklinks

 - [Make sure you have a clean cyberpunk installation.](https://github.com/Gallahorn/Ultraviolence?tab=readme-ov-file#1-make-sure-you-have-a-clean-cyberpunk-installation)